 This chef salad recipe is one of my favorite salads to make, because it’s naturally low carb and healthy, yet enjoyable for everyone else that might not care about any diet at all.
 Chef salad ingredients are super simple, and if you need to swap something, that’s easy to do.
-Much like a taco salad or cobb salad that you can customize, this is a throw-in-everything-but-the-kitchen-sink type of salad.
+Much like a taco salad, a classic cobb salad, or a BBQ chicken salad that you can customize, this is a throw-in-everything-but-the-kitchen-sink type of salad.

 What Is A Chef Salad?

 Chef salad, sometimes called chef’s salad, is an American salad made with deli meat, cheese, tomatoes, cucumbers, hard boiled eggs, and greens.
 Its origin is debated, but some say that Louis Diat, chef at the Ritz Carlton in New York City, came up with it in the 1940s [*].